daronphang/coding_resources/docker/containers.md

 ```
 ### DNS:
 Static IP's for talking to containers is an anti-pattern and avoid it.
 Use DNS naming (host name).
 Docker daemon has built-in DNS server that containers use by default.

+## Persistent Data:
+Containers are usually immutable (to change, only re-deploy).
+However, databases are not, and Docker gives features to ensure 'separation of concerns'.
+Two ways to solve it: Volumes and Bind Mounts that will outlive the executable.
+Volumes make special location outside of container Union File System.
+Bind Mounts link container path to host path.